Skip to content

 Collaborative Custody Vs. MultiSig

-Bitcoin’s growth has come with countless custody solutions for holders to take advantage of and secure their bitcoin in all kinds of ways.
-While standard single-signature wallets are the simplest choice for most people, some prefer multi-signature configurations to mitigate a single point of failure.
+Bitcoin introduces new custody solutions for holders to secure bitcoin in all kinds of ways.
+While standard single-signature wallets are the simple choice for most people, some prefer multi-signature (multisig) configurations to mitigate single points of failure.

-But now, innovative solutions like collaborative custody build on multisig to make distributed security more accessible and reliable for the everyday bitcoin holder.
+Now, innovative solutions like collaborative custody build on multisig to make distributed security more accessible and reliable for the everyday Bitcoin holder.

 The complexity of traditional multisig may prevent those from setting it up who may otherwise benefit from it, so collaborative custody solutions are crucial to providing a more guided outlet away from centralized custodians and towards truly secure, self-custodial bitcoin.